blackberry-garance/flowershow-app/notes/obsidian-publish-alternatives.md

 ---
 title: Obsidian Publish Alternatives
 description: "What options are there for publishing your Obsidian vault?
-We review the main ones, paid and free, cloud or self-hosted.
+We review the main ones, paid and free, cloud or self-hosted."
 date: 2023-05-22
 authors:
   - rufuspollock